nttant/demo-rest-api/README.md

 ## Database

-For the API to work, we need a datbase named: tododb to exist and it needs a table called todo and fields as deicussed below.
+For the API to work, we need a database named: tododb to exist and it needs a table called todo and fields as deicussed below.

 ```
 DROP TABLE IF EXISTS todo;